FlavScents AInsights Entry for Ethyl Hexanoate (CAS: 123-66-0)

 - Molecular Weight: 144.21 g/mol

 Ethyl hexanoate is an ester formed from hexanoic acid and ethanol.
-It is characterized by its fruity odor, reminiscent of pineapple and other tropical fruits.
-The ester functional group is crucial for its odor profile, contributing to its volatility and sensory impact.
+It is characterized by its fruity odor, often associated with pineapple and other tropical fruits.
+The ester functional group is crucial for its odor profile, contributing to its volatility and sensory characteristics.

 Citation hooks: FlavScents; PubChem; FEMA